Yunis-konda001/Floating_action_widget/README.md

 **By:** Kumi Yunis Konda
 **Course:** Flutter Development
 **Widget Presented:** FloatingActionButton
-**Presentation Week:** Week 6
+**Presentation Week:** Week 6 On Wednesday

----

-## 📘 Project Overview
+## Project Overview

 This Flutter project demonstrates how to use a **Floating Action Button (FAB)** in a real-world scenario.
 Instead of performing a single action, this FAB opens a **bottom sheet** that presents multiple user options — just like in modern apps such as **WhatsApp**, **Google Keep**, or **Twitter**, where the main button reveals several quick actions.

-The demo was built for an in-class presentation to showcase:
+I built this demo for an in-class presentation to showcase:
 1. How the Floating Action Button works in Flutter.
 2. How it can interact with other widgets like **BottomSheet** and **SnackBar**.
 3. The meaning and effects of three key FAB attributes.

----

-## 🎯 Learning Objective
+## Learning Objective

 The goal of this demo is to show that the **Floating Action Button** can do much more than just “add items.”
 It can control real user interactions by triggering menus, forms, or navigation.